-All works will be restricted to the A1 carriageway and there will be no requirement to enter any watercourse as such there is limited risk for direct impacts.
-Furthermore, the potential for direct or indirect pollution incident to a waterbody is considered unlikely e.g., experience gained from BEAR maintenance schemes elsewhere on the network has shown that where standard best working practice is adopted (e.g., adherence to SEPA GPPs, utilisation of drain covers or similar, etc.), water quality is protected.
+While four unclassified waterbodies are found within 300m of the scheme extents, the closest is located approx. 65m north of the carriageway.
+Given the distance separating the works from the unclassified waterbodies and the restriction of the works to the existing carriageway no impacts are expected.
+Furthermore, the potential for a direct or indirect pollution incident to a waterbody is also unlikely e.g., experience gained from BEAR Scotland maintenance schemes elsewhere on the network has shown that where standard best working practice is adopted (e.g., adherence to SEPA GPPs, utilisation of drain covers or similar, etc.), water quality is protected.